-A. DFT+U calculations
+A. DFT+SOC+U calculations

-We employed VASP to perform the electronic structure calculations, by using the projector-augmented wave basis set.
-The same parameters for plane wave energy cutoff and k-point sampling used for the previous work were chosen for the total energy and structural optimizations with experimental crystal structures at ambient and high pressure.
-The calculations with and without including atomic SOC, the DFT+U on-site Coulomb interaction, and magnetism in the Ir d orbital were done.
-All of the DFT+U calculations shown in this paper were done with the value of U = 2 eV, and we also checked that phonon spectra with U = 2.5 eV showed similar results compared to the U = 2 eV result (differences in frequencies smaller than $10 \text{ cm}^{-1}$ ).
+We employed VASP to perform the electronic structure calculations, by using the projector-augmented wave basis set.^{18,19} The same parameters for plane wave energy cutoff and k-point sampling used for the previous work12 were chosen for the total energy and structural optimizations with experimental crystal structures at ambient1 and high pressure.10 The calculations with and without including atomic SOC, the DFT+U on-site Coulomb interaction,20 and magnetism in the Ir d orbital were done.
+All of calculations shown in this paper were done with the value of U = 2 eV.
+We also checked that phonon spectra with U = 2.5 eV showed similar results compared to the U = 2 eV result (differences in frequencies smaller than 10 cm-1).